derijkp/scywalker/README.md

 # The command will accept compressed source fasta and gtf files (.gz, .zst, ..)
 scywalker_makerefdir -organelles '' g17 genome.fa genes.gtf

-# run scywalker using 8 cores on local machine, adapt this number to what you have available
+# run scywalker using 8 cores and 64G of memory on local machine; adapt these numbers to what you have available
 # on your machine (or use e.g. sge to run on a grid engine cluster)
 # Of course we cannot properly determine celltypes on this limited data set.
 # The "marker" genes in the included markers_chr17.tsv are not good
 # markers, they are just made to allow celltyping to at least run on this specific limited dataset
 scywalker -v 1 -d 8 \
+	-dmaxmem 64G
 	-refdir g17 \
 	-sc_expectedcells 183 \
 	-cellmarkerfile markers_chr17.tsv \